induktio/thinker/Details.md

 16. Patch genetic warfare probe team action to cause much less damage for any units defending the base.
 In vanilla game mechanics even one attack instantly inflicted almost 80% damage.
 In the patched version population loss mechanic is unaffected, but even multiple attacks should do substantially less damage for defender units.
 17. Patch terrain drawing engine to render more detailed tiles when zooming out from the default level.
 Previously the tiles were replaced with blocky, less detailed versions on almost every zoom out level.
 18. Modify multiplayer setup screen to use average values for each of the random map generator settings, instead of the highest possible like previously.
+19. Fix potential crash when a game is loaded after using Edit Map > Generate/Remove Fungus > No Fungus.
+20. Fix foreign base names being visible in unexplored tiles when issuing move to or patrol orders to the tiles.
+21. Fix diplomacy dialog to show the missing response messages (GAVEENERGY) when gifting energy credits to another faction.

 Scient's patch
 ==============
 Thinker includes the binary patches from both [Scient's patch v2.0 and v2.1](https://alphacentauri2.info/index.php?action=downloads;sa=view;down=365).
 The differences between these versions include only changes to the txt files to prevent the game from crashing when opening certain datalinks entries.
 Installing the modded txt files is purely optional, and Thinker does not include those files by default.
-The following fixes from Scient's binary patch are included in `terranx_mod.exe`.
+The following fixes from Scient's patch are automatically applied at game startup.

 1. [BUG] If a faction's cumulative PROBE value is greater than 3 (SE morale, covert ops center) it is possible to "mind control" their bases when they should be immune.
 If the University uses SE Knowledge putting PROBE value down to -4, it would act as if it were 0 erroneously increasing "mind control" costs.
 After patch, PROBE values greater than 3 will always be immune to regular probes and values less than -2 will be treated as if they were -2.
 2. [CRASH] It is possible usually on larger maps that scrambling air interceptors would cause the game to crash.
 Even when the game didn't crash incorrect altitude values were being used in checks.
 Both of these have been fixed.